bretttolbert/obsidian-vault-public/tech/linux/cmd_refs/chage.md

-# chage - cahnge age - can be used to change the expiry of a user's password
+# chage - _change age_ - can be used to change the expiry of a user's password

 ## See also
 - [passwd](./passwd.md)